We love ourselves a manatee. Here's the quick and dirty on how to make the most of this laid-back big animal encounter.

 Few animals underwater are so large and regal as the whale shark, gently filtering plankton out of the water to feed.

-Familiar territories can look very different at night as a whole other set of creatures come out to hunt.
+Familiar sites can look very different at night as a whole other set of creatures emerge.
 Here are some considerations for shooting after dark.

-Don't be afraid to see sharks on your next dive- they tend to keep a distance unless you're actively feeding them.
+Don't be afraid to see sharks on your next dive.
 Here are some quick tips on shooting the most majestic predators in the ocean.

 Macro photography is the magic of capturing tiny subjects in an image that is larger than life and bursting with color!

-Dolphin encounters are typically fast paced with lots of swimming.
-Individuals in a pod will pass very close to you, but at high speeds so you don't have time to experiment much with light and settings.
+Dolphin encounters are typically fast paced with lots of swimming, so you don't have time to experiment much with light and settings.

 Close Focus Wide Angle is one of the "oldest tricks in the book" for many professional photographers, and has graced many magazine covers.